top of page

 The proposal would pave over the Cowlitz Trail

 The developers have named their development "Salish Landing" because they are aware that it would destroy a remnant of the Cowlitz Trail, a historical tribal trading route, and they want to whitewash this.
 The Cowlitz Trail is potentially 9,000 years old.
 It later became a spur of the Oregon Trail.
-According to Dave Welch, Oregon Trail historian, there is no other known remnant of the Cowlitz Trail that remains unpaved, other than on the neighboring properties immediately to the south of the Bar Holdings parcel.
+According to Dave Welch, Oregon Trail historian, there is no other known remnant of the Cowlitz Trail that remains unpaved, other than on the neighboring properties immediately to the south of the BAR Holdings parcel.

 Cowlitz trail and RR overlay.jpg

-Concept design with river.jpg
+Concept design with more markups.jpg

 Habitat Connectivity

-The Bar Holdings parcel is a wildlife corridor that would connect the Olympic Mountains with the Cascades if wildlife crossings were built over I-5.
+The BAR Holdings parcel is a wildlife corridor that would connect the Olympic Mountains with the Cascades if wildlife crossings were built over I-5.
 Watch this video on habitat connectivity by WDFW.

 The Bar Holdings parcel is important for habitat connectivity